kjd7sa52/banking-system/README.md

 Features of external crates are assumed to be tested in their repos.
 For instance handling of parsing errors by `csv` crate.

+Project has initially configured CI where formatting/linting/testing/building is triggered on every push.

 ## Author

 - [Grzegorz Krason](<mailto:grzegorz.krason@gmail.com>)